 Professional Life

-Zur spent many years advocating for quality care from managed systems.
-But in the 2000’s, his focus shifted to addressing the barriers and obstacles that faced the field of psychotherapy, specifically therapeutic relationships, pathologizing systems, and ethical issues.
-He collaborated with his colleague Arnold Lazarus, and they released the groundbreaking book Dual Relationships in Psychotherapy in 2002, which was the first of its kind to challenge the questionable therapeutic boundaries and ethical reaches of therapists and to address the idea of non-pathologizing the client.
-His latest book, Boundaries in Psychotherapy: Ethical and Clinical Explorations, was published in 2007.
+In 1995, Zur established the Zur Institute to provide continuing education courses for mental health professionals, as his career focus shifted to addressing the barriers and challenges that faced the field of psychotherapy.
+He collaborated with his colleague Arnold Lazarus, and they released the 2002 book, Dual Relationships in Psychotherapy, which was the first of its kind to challenge questionable therapeutic boundaries, address ethical reaches of therapists, and introduce the concept of taking a nonpathologizing view of the client.

 Contribution to Psychology